nguyenhoanganh2002/XTTSv2-Finetuning-for-New-Languages/Readme.md

 This guide provides instructions for finetuning XTTSv2 on a new language, using Vietnamese (`vi`) as an example.

+[UPDATE] A finetuned model for Vietnamese is now available at [anhnh2002/vnTTS](https://huggingface.co/anhnh2002/vnTTS) on Hugging Face

 ## Table of Contents
 1. [Installation](#1-installation)
 2. [Data Preparation](#2-data-preparation)